-While this functionality is already being added to some iPaaS solutions, it may take a while until iPaaS can completely take over the role of API lifecycle management.
+While this functionality is already being added to some iPaaS solutions, particularly those specializing in B2B data exchange, it may take a while until iPaaS can completely take over the role of API lifecycle management.

-Electronic Data Interchange, or EDI, is a popular solution for system-to-system exchange of documents that’s been a long-time industry standard for transferring document data.
-But iPaaS is quickly changing the way in which businesses connect data flows between cloud and on-premise processes, making the entire process a lot quicker and easier.
+Electronic data interchange, or EDI, is a popular solution for system-to-system exchange of documents that’s been a long-time industry standard for transferring document data.
+But, as mentioned earlier, iPaaS is quickly changing the way in which businesses connect data flows between cloud and on-premise processes, making the entire process a lot quicker and easier.

 While EDI is still widely used as an effective method to transfer data such as orders or invoices between businesses, iPaaS provides the same functions without the need to install and maintain on-premise software.